colonelwatch/server-dotfiles/README.md

 0. Enable Wake On AC and set a battery charge limit at 70%

+1. Disable any backup procedures targeting the server

 ## Install

-1. Booting from the install disk for Debian 12 (non-free drivers now included by default), proceed through the non-graphical install process.
+2. Booting from the install disk for Debian 12 (non-free drivers now included by default), proceed through the non-graphical install process.
     * Time zone, keyboard, and language are self-explanatory
     * Disable the root user (leave the root password empty)
     * The hostname should be `kenny-server`